dzufferey/resync_oopsla20_artifact/README.md

 4. Comparing progress conditions in Paxos with TCP transport and a 5ms timeout (Figure 9b)
 5. Effect of timeout values and transport layer in Paxos with 9 replicas progressing on quorum (Figure 9c)

+TODO explain how to toggle replicas in clusterssh

 TODO for each test
 - how to run (configuration files, scripts)
 - how to interpret the output (compute throughput, etc.)